yetulaxman/linux-2/_tutorials/02e-cleaning-workplace.md

 ### Deleting docker images

 You deleted the container instance above, but not the image of hello-world itself.
-Real-world docker images comprises multiple layers to run code within a container.
+Real-world docker images comprise multiple layers to run code within a container.
 Old and outdated images can clutter your system, taking up storage space and making searches more cumbersome.
 In our case, you do not need e.g., hello-world image anymore so let us delete it.

 First of all, list all the images you have downloaded to your computer: